dgyourdadg/dmenuzip/README.md

 # dmenuzip

-#for those peolpe who get error when cloning dmenu respotory
+#for those people who get error when cloning dmenu respotory

 #this zip is written by lukesmithxyz